 Well, Pokhara is a wonderful city with lots of enchanting landscapes.
-Basically, it is surrounded by magnificent Himalayan ranges and many amazing hills.
+It is surrounded by magnificent Himalayan ranges and many amazing hills.

 Typically, local villagers offer a package of NPR 1000 per person for homestay.
 The package includes dinner, shelter, and breakfast.